Geocorona

-The geocorona is the luminous part of the outermost region of the Earth's atmosphere, the exosphere.
+The geocorona is the luminous part of the outermost region of the Earth's atmosphere, called the exosphere.
 It is seen primarily via far-ultraviolet light (Lyman-alpha) from the Sun that is scattered from neutral hydrogen.
-It extends to at minimum 15.5 Earth radii and probably up to about 100 Earth radii.
+It extends to at minimum 15.5 Earth radii and probably up to about 100 Earth radii (for context, the Moon is approx. 60 Earth radii away).
 The geocorona has been studied from outer space by the Astrid satellites and the Galileo spacecraft (among others), using its ultraviolet spectrometer (UVS) during an Earth flyby.